choudharymanish8585/AutoComplete-Lightning-Component/README.md

 # AutoComplete-Lightning-Component
-<h1>A custom component which will allow the user to search for records from Salesforce objects and create a dropdown populated with matching records.</h1>
+<h2>A custom component which will allow the user to search for records from Salesforce objects and create a dropdown populated with matching records.</h2>

-The component can query records from any Salesforce object and can display matching records as a drop down.
-It accepts a few attributes which give you the power to control the component as per your use case.
+<h3>The component can query records from any Salesforce object and can display matching records as a drop down.
+It accepts a few attributes which give you the power to control the component as per your use case.</h3>

 <strong>label</strong> - String type attribute.
 Display a label over the component if a value is supplied.